Edge Guide

 event.waitUntil

-This is for backends that support extending the lifecycle of a request beyond the initial response.
+(optional) This is for backends that have a managed request lifecycle model and allow for extending the lifecycle of a request beyond the initial HTTP response.

 The expected contract is: